Upali Air: Accidents and incidents

 On 13 February 1983, a Learjet 35A took off from Kuala Lumpur at 8:41 pm, bound for Colombo.
 On board was Wijewardene, his Malaysian lawyer S.M.
 Ratnam, Upali Group Director Ananda Peli Muhandiram, pilot Capt.
-Noel Anandappa, co-pilot Sydney Soysa, and steward S. Senenakye.
+Noel Anandappa, co-pilot Capt.
+Sydney De Zoysa, and steward S. Senenakye.
 Fifteen minutes after takeoff, the aircraft disappeared while flying over the Strait of Malacca.
 Search operations by air and naval units of Sri Lanka, India, the United States, the Soviet Union, Australia, Indonesia, and Malaysia failed to locate evidence of a crash.